-In the absence of any clear sensory or cognitive disorder, language development is impaired.

-Generally, these children show late onset of talking as well.

-Vocabulary development is typically delayed, but the greatest deficits are in morphology and syntax.

-However, SLI children produce different kinds of grammatical errors than typically developing children - so it may be that SLI children are actually acquiring language differently.
+- In the absence of any clear sensory or cognitive disorder, language development is impaired. - FoxP2 gene on chromosome 7: impairment affecting jaw and tongue movement, speech, and grammar (tense, number). - Generally, these children show late onset of talking as well.
+Vocabulary development is typically delayed, but the greatest deficits are in morphology and syntax. - However, SLI children produce different kinds of grammatical errors than typically developing children - they may be learning differently than typical children